LLNL/Abmarl/docs/src/gridworld.rst

 Attacking
 `````````

-`Health` becomes more interesting when we let agents attack one another. :ref:`AttackingAgents <api_gridworld_agent_attack>`
+`Health` becomes more interesting when we let agents attack one another.
-work in conjunction with the :ref:`AttackActor <api_gridworld_actor_attack>`.
+:ref:`AttackingAgents <api_gridworld_agent_attack>` work in conjunction with the
+:ref:`BinaryAttackActor <api_gridworld_actor_binary_attack>`.
 They have an `attack range`, which dictates
 the range of their attack; an `attack accuracy`, which dictates the chances of the
 attack being successful; and an `attack strength`, which dictates how much `health`
 is depleted from the attacked agent.
 An agent's choice to attack is a boolean--either
-attack or don't attack--and then the AttackActor determines the successfulness
+attack or don't attack--and then the BinaryAttackActor determines the successfulness
 based on the state of the simulation and the attributes of the AttackingAgent.
-The AttackActor
-requires an `attack mapping` dictionary which determines which `encodings` can attack
+The BinaryAttackActor requires an `attack mapping` dictionary which determines
-other `encodings`, similar to the `overlapping` parameter for the :ref:`Grid <gridworld_grid>`.
-Consider the
+which `encodings` can attack other `encodings`, similar to the `overlapping` parameter
-following setup:
+for the :ref:`Grid <gridworld_grid>`.
+Consider the following setup:

 .. code-block:: python